JackAdams/meteor-accounts-ldap/README.md

   // Do things to user document like Roles.setUserRoles(userDocument, 'admin', 'foo-organization') });
 ```
-The reason for this is that when an existing user sucsessfully signs into a different tenant in an app with `LDAP.multitenantIdentifier` set, this package will add a new value to the array in the `ldapIdentifier` field, but it won't deal with any of the extra fields created using `LDAP.addFields` (as these may have only been for new account creation).
+The reason for this hook's existence is that when an existing user sucsessfully signs into a different tenant in an app that has `LDAP.multitenantIdentifier` set, this package will add a new value to the array in the `ldapIdentifier` field, but it won't deal with any of the extra fields created using `LDAP.addFields` (as these may have only been for new account creation).
 However, if the app needs to update the user document due to the fact that this is the first time a user has signed in to this particular tenant (e.g. to add roles in this tenant's context), then this hook is available.

 **Note:** the `userData` parameter contains the plain text password, so be careful what you do with the userData object.
 For instance, don't stringify and log it somewhere insecure!